volarixs

 A live model suddenly deteriorates only in one regime → diagnosis, not panic.
 Rolling regime-conditioned Sharpe becomes part of your health dashboard.

-This shifts the conversation from "What's the Sharpe?" to "How does this thing behave when the world changes?"
-That's where robustness lives.
+Either way, the point is to shift the conversation from “What's the Sharpe?” to “How does this thing behave when the world changes?”
+That's where robustness lives — and it's the lens volarixs is built around.

 Regimes